jmrod4/miniparse/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jmrod4/miniparse.
+Bug reports and pull requests are welcome at https://github.com/jmrod4/miniparse.

 After checking out the repo you can: